Jan271001/Project1_Navigation/README.md

 ## Use the Code
 In order to use the code in this repository make sure your machine satisfys all requirements in the "Getting started"- paragraph above.
 Now you are free to clone this repository and use it on your own computer(!No GPU-support is needed!).
 After cloning, you have to open a terminal and navigate to the folder representing the repository.
 Please open a jupyter notebook using the *jupyter notebook* command.
 The Notebook will open in your browser.
 In the end you have to open the "Navigation_Jan_Amtmann_Training"-file and restart the kernal by clicking on the "restart"-button.
 A dialog will open, please click on "restart and run all cells".
 Finally you can watch the agent train.

+### For additional information please read the "Report.md"-file